 For Suit: A suit comprises of a jacket and trousers made of the same fabric and designed to be worn together.
 There are two (2) major types of suits namely the single breasted suit and the double breasted suit.You can select any of the two types depending on your style preference as well as the occasion you need to wear it for.
 Suits are appropriate for daytime wear to the office and other business formal occasions.

 You can refer to the 25 Suit Rules All Men Need To Know to know further about suits, how to buy and wear them.

-For Tuxedo: A Tuxedo (also colloquially known as “tux”) or dinner suit is a formal evening suit, distinguished primarily by satin or grosgrain facings on the jacket’s lapels, pockets, buttons and a similar stripe along the outer seam of the trousers.
+For Tuxedo: A Tuxedo (also colloquially known as “Tux”) or dinner suit is a formal evening suit, distinguished primarily by satin or grosgrain facings on the jacket’s lapels, pockets, buttons and a similar stripe along the outer seam of the trousers.
 Unlike the suits, Tuxedos are recommendable for very few occasions.
 They can be worn for semi-formal events like social events, black tie events, weddings, dinner parties, and shouldn’t be worn in occasions that suits are required.

 For Suit: Suits come in different colors such as navy blue, charcoal grey, light grey, black, brown, blue, beige etc. The choice of color usually depends on the place or occasion you are going to wear it.
-If you are looking for the right color to wear daily to the office or for your job interview then Navy Blue or Charcoal Gray are the best suit colors.
+If you are looking for the right color to wear daily to the office or for your job interview then Navy Blue or Charcoal Gray is the best suit colors.

 For Tuxedo: Most tuxedos are made in either black or midnight blue.
 These two are considered the most classic Tuxedo colors.
 The White Tuxedo which was very famous in the 60s over time became less common than the black or mid night blue.
-These these Ivory tuxedo are preferred choice over the white tuxedo.
+These Ivory tuxedoes are preferred choice over the white tuxedo.